functionhaus/arcdown/README.md

 Parsing Arcdown text is easy thanks to a couple of helpers in the top-level Arcdown module.
-The default interface permits parsing Arcdown text either directly from a string, like this:
+The default interface permits parsing Arcdown text either directly from a file, like this:

 ```elixir
 {:ok, parsed} = Arcdown.parse_file "earth_stood_still.ad"